Coinbase Takes a U-Turn on Hiring Plan

-In a blog post, Coinbase said, “Heading into this year, we planned to triple the size of the company.
+In a blog post, the company’s President and COO, Emilie Choi, said, “Heading into this year, we planned to triple the size of the company.
 Given current market conditions, we feel it’s prudent to slow hiring and reassess our headcount needs against our highest-priority business goals.
 Headcount growth is a key input to our financial model, and this is an important action to ensure we manage our business to the scenarios we planned for, specifically the potential adjusted EBITDA we are aiming to manage to.”

+The changes are unlikely to impact the Delaware-based company’s second-quarter and full-year 2022 outlook, which it announced with the first-quarter results.

+Last week, Coinbase reported weak first-quarter results.
+Net loss came in at $1.98 per share, compared with the year-ago profit of $3.05 per share and the Street’s profit estimate of $0.05 per share.
+Total revenue stood at $1.17 billion, lower than analysts’ expectations of $1.5 billion.

 Wall Street Weighs In